 To achieve this, the Senate has approved the setting up of a University-wide Academic Advising System and eight recommendations have been made regarding its core values, objectives, implementation and timeline.

 Each Faculty appoints an overall Academic Advising and First Year Experience Coordinator to oversee academic advising in the Faculty; provides a Faculty Academic Adviser (FAA) for every new student; appoints Temporary Academic Adviser (TAA) for each Major and Minor programmes; and in some Faculties, appoints and trains a group of Faculty Student Advisers (FSAs).
 FSAs have to be in their second year or above, have good academic achievements, good interpersonal and communication skills and a caring attitude towards students.
 They will work under the supervision of the Faculty Academic Advising and First Year Experience Co-ordinators.
-All First-year undergraduate students will have a Faculty Academic Adviser upon registration.
-Students are encouraged to meet with his or her Faculty Academic Adviser once every semester in their first year of study to discuss different academic issues.
+All First-year undergraduate students will sign up with/be allocated a Faculty Academic Adviser from whom they can seek advice on different academic issues throughout their studies.

 To supplement Faculty advising, AAO is set up to co-ordinate academic advising initiatives, organize adviser training activities and develop advising resources centrally.
 As general adviser, AAO assists students in understanding the University regulations, course enrolment procedures and academic options.